xapp-project/xapp-project/Specification.md

 Xapps need to be able to run in a Linux environment.
 The support of other operating systems is optional.

-### Graphical Desktop Application

-This project targets graphical applications which run on desktop systems and dependencies of them.
-E.g. console applications, kernel-modules and system-services cannot be xapps.

 ### Usage of standards

 In order to be desktop-environment agnostic, xapps must comply with the following [freedesktop.org](https://www.freedesktop.org) standards when they apply to functionality included in the application.